|Title:||Exploring the onPAR Model in Developmental Literacy Education|

 Project Website: http://www.niu.edu/language-literacy/

-Tonks, S. M., Wigfield, A., and Eccles, J. S. (in press).
+Tonks, S. M., Wigfield, A., and Eccles, J. S. (2018).
 Expectancy-Value Theory in Cross-Cultural Perspective: What Have We Learned in the Last 15 Years?
-In D. M. McInerney & G. A. D. Liem (Eds.), Research on Sociocultural Influences on Motivation and Learning Volume 4: Big Theories Revisited (2nd Edition).
+In D. M. McInerney and G. A. D. Liem (Eds.), Research on Sociocultural Influences on Motivation and Learning Volume 4: Big Theories Revisited (2nd Edition).
 Greenwich, CT: Information Age Press.